Man surrenders after French school hostage siege

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.

-PARIS A man armed with a fake gun briefly took an adult hostage at a nursery school south of Paris on Tuesday.
+PARIS An armed man briefly took an adult hostage at a nursery school south of Paris on Tuesday.

-Last month, a 26-year-old man with a record of psychological problems, was shot and arrested by elite police in the southern city of Toulouse after taking several hostages at a bank and saying he was a member of al Qaeda.
+Last month, a 26-year-old man with a record of psychological problems, was shot and arrested by elite police in the southern city of Toulouse after taking several hostages at a bank and claiming to be a member of al Qaeda.

 Toulouse, in the southwestern corner of France, was also the city where an al Qaeda-inspired gunman, 23-year-old Mohamed Merah, was shot dead by police after killing three soldiers, three Jewish children at a school, and a rabbi.

-(Reporting by Brian Love, Gerard Bon and Chine Labbe; Editing by Alison Williams)
+(Reporting by Brian Love, Gerard Bon and Chine Labbe; Editing by Andrew Osborn)

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.